jkyl/conv_reverb/README.md

 * Add lots of documentation.
 * Create bash script that installs dependencies.
-* Create a master script that communicates front-end to backend.
-* Make API script save files to samples/
 * Make sure everything runs in a CS 122 Virtual Machine.
-* Prep for the final presentation.
-* Reference some website that explains the signal processing concepts that this project uses.
-* Record real wet sounds across campus spaces for analysis.

 ## Known issues